wannesm/LeuvenMapMatching/docs/usage/openstreetmap.rst

 Note that ``InMemMap`` is a simple container for a map.
 It is recommended to use your own optimized connecter to your map dataset.

+If you want to allow transitions that are not following the exact road segments you can inherit from the ``Map`` class and define a new class with your own transitions.
+The transitions are defined using the ``nodes_nbrto`` and ``edges_nbrt`` methods.

 Perform map matching on an OpenStreetMap database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~